kvellian/sql_vs_functions/README.md

 **Find the average longitude and latitude value for each user ID: 5 Iterations vs. 20 Iterations**

-- Compare runtime performance of SQL vs. Functions

 2A: SQL query to retrieve information

     SELECT user_id, AVG(longitude) AS avg_longitude, AVG(latitude) AS avg_latitude
     FROM Tweet INNER JOIN Geo ON Tweet.geo_id = Geo.geo_id
     GROUP BY user_id;

-2B: Execute the SQL query from 2A on Web Database (550,000 Tweets)
+2B: Execute the SQL query from 2A on the Web Database (550,000 Tweets)

 | Metric                                      | 5 iterations | 20 iterations |
 |---------------------------------------------|--------------|---------------|